The 3 steps you need to take to finalize your child’s college funding plan

 If you’re in college-funding “crunch mode” right now, you’re not alone.
-A recent study reveals that late spring — in other words, right now — is when most parents feel the pressure to get their children’s college funding plans tied up for the fall.
+A recent study reveals that late spring is when most parents feel the pressure to get their children’s college funding plans tied up for the fall.

-In our survey of over 2,000 parents, 51% reported that they plan on finalizing college funding by June, and that includes securing private student loans.
+In our survey of more than 2,000 parents, 51% reported they plan on finalizing college funding by June.
+That includes securing private student loans.

 Step 1: Know how much money you need